eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 ------------------

 A :class:`Transport` is any class that implements the :class:`TransportInterface`.
-It is the object that actually performs the message distribition over a physical transport.
+It is the object that actually performs the message distribution over a physical transport.

 Each :class:`Transport` class defines its own ``transport_kind``, a unique identifier that is used to check the compatibility of a :ref:`transport_transportApi_locator` with a :class:`Transport`, i.e.,